patamarcelo/patamarcelo/README.md

 ### 📫 Reach out

-Feel free to connect via [LinkedIn](https://www.linkedin.com/in/patamarcelo) or open an issue in one of my repos!
+Feel free to connect via [LinkedIn](https://www.linkedin.com/in/patamarcelo), email me at [patamarcelo@gmail.com](mailto:patamarcelo@gmail.com), or open an issue in one of my repos!

 ---